SKina-333/GymTracker-TailwindCSS/README.md

 The most common one is the GPL License which allows other to make modification to your code and use it for commercial purposes.
 If you need help choosing a license, use check out this link: https://choosealicense.com/

-Up to this point what we have covered are the minimum requirements for a good README.
+Up to this point what we have covered are the minimump requirements for a good README.
 But you might also want to consider adding the following sections to make it more eye catching and interactive.

 Additional README Sections
 8. Badges